Aaron-Bopp/TIM/40_Evergreens/The actual path to being a good person isn't explored by Evangelicalism.md

 aliases:
   - Evangelicalism doesn't explore the path to being a good person
 tags: created/evergreen/2021/10/19, review, node/evergreen/claim
-sr-due: 2022-02-26
+sr-due: 2022-03-13
-sr-interval: 11
+sr-interval: 15
 sr-ease: 130
 ---

 #### [[The actual path to being a good person isn't explored by Evangelicalism]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

-%% This is ironic as any Evangelical will tell you they believe man is inherently evil%%
+%% This is ironic as any Evangelical will tell you they believe man is inherently evil %%

-While the bible does talk about how to be a good person --the ethics and success of it's teachings are up for debate-- they have largely abandoned this doctrine because [[Evangelicalism has commodified faith for profit]].
+While the bible does talk about how to be a good person, (the ethics and success of it's teachings are up for debate) they have largely abandoned this doctrine because [[Evangelicalism has commodified faith for profit]].